Forget leather – HP is making laptops out of wood

 Can't see the wood for the HPs

-HP hasn’t yet revealed the price or specs for the wood-clad laptops – which will release later this year – but they will come with a choice of Intel or AMD processors, will benefit from long battery lives, and will offer a choice of OLED screens for the high-end Envy x360 models.
+Like its accessories, HP hasn’t yet revealed the price or specs for the wood-clad laptops – which will release later this year – but they will come with a choice of Intel or AMD processors, will benefit from long battery life, and will offer a choice of OLED screens for the high-end Envy x360 models.

 Some people may think that a wood-covered laptop will simply be an expensive novelty.
 However, we were very impressed with the Spectre Folio, which gives us confidence that HP has the ability to make an attractive and desirable laptop out of organic material.